ng-tony/GameBook/docs/process.md

 - Brainstormed user stories in our last meeting and recorded it
 - of the stories generated, we chose the most important ones to put in our product backlog
 - from there we came up with a prioritization system based on the number of stories we collected.
+It took generally 2 rounds of voting to come to a consensus.
 We decided to score our time estimation based on hours
 - For estimation, our group got in voice chat and for each story we first let everyone pick their priority for the story then we took a rough average based on everyone opinions.
 The same method was used for time estimate